numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 puts markdown.to_html
 ```

-We haven't tried this yet, but we like the idea of linking out to [Wikipedia]() or other [stable](), [open]() [sources]() for visual or background references in dungeon and monster descriptions.
+We haven't tried this yet, but we like the idea of building our dungeons into the web by linking out to [Wikipedia]() or other relatively [stable](), [open]() [sources]() for visual or background references.
 We also like the idea of linking to other adventures that exist on the web -- imagine a hex crawl where each hex is linked to a location written by a different author, on a different website.

 ## Smooth Scrolling